 ARTICLE IX – COURTS (DRAFT)

 Section 1.
-Establishment of Authority -
+Establishment of Authority

-The judicial power of the Pawnee Nation of Oklahoma shall be vested in the current Pawnee Nation Courts established by Resolution 93-65 and shall consist of five Justices and at least one trial court, known as the District Court, and additional courts as may be established by tribal law.
-The courts shall be a separate branch of government.
+Under its inherent sovereign authority, the judicial power of the Pawnee Nation shall be vested in the Pawnee Nation Courts established by this Article and consist of five (5) Judicial Officers and at least one (1) trial court, known as the Pawnee Nation District Court, and additional courts as may be established by Pawnee Nation law.

 Section 2.
 Jurisdiction

-The Courts of the Pawnee Nation of Oklahoma shall be courts of general jurisdiction and shall further have jurisdiction in all cases arising under the constitution, laws, and treaties of the Pawnee Nation of Oklahoma.
-The Supreme Court shall have original jurisdiction in only such cases as may be provided by law, and shall have appellate jurisdiction in all other cases.
+The Courts of the Pawnee Nation shall be courts of general jurisdiction and have jurisdiction in all cases or controversies arising under Pawnee Nation Treaties, this Constitution, or as provided by Pawnee Nation law or in equity.
+The Pawnee Nation Supreme Court shall have original jurisdiction in cases and controversies as provided by law or in equity appellate jurisdiction in all other cases.

 Section 3.
-Selection of Judicial Officers – The Justices of the Supreme Court and Judges of District Courts shall be selected by a majority vote of the Business Council.
-Justices and Judges may by Supreme Court rule assume the duties of a member of the other court to hear a specific case in which the regular Justices or Judges are disqualified or are otherwise unable to perform their duty as to the case.
+Selection of Judicial Officers

+The Judges of the District Courts and the Justices of the Pawnee Nation Supreme Court shall be selected and appointed by a majority vote of the Business Council.
+Judges and Justices may, by Supreme Court Rule, assume the duties of a member of the other court to hear a specific case in which the regular Judge or Justice is disqualified or is otherwise unable to perform his/her duty.
+Provided, no Judge or Justice shall preside over a matter in the Pawnee Nation Supreme Court if he/she presided over the same matter in the Pawnee Nation District Court.

 Section 4.
-Term of Office – The Justices and Judges of the Pawnee Nation of Oklahoma shall serve six year terms beginning at the date of their confirmation in office and continuing if reconfirmed or until their successor shall be duly confirmed and installed.
+Term of Office

+The Judges and Justices of the Pawnee Nation shall serve terms according to Pawnee Nation law beginning on the date of his/her appointment and continue if reconfirmed or until his/her successor has been duly appointed and confirmed.

 Section 5.
+Removal

-Removal – Justices and Judges of the Pawnee nation of Oklahoma may be removed from office only by a majority of the other active Justices and Judges sitting together upon a showing of habitual neglect of the duties of office, oppression in office for personal gain or advantage, or for cause as defined in Section 4, D. In no case may a judicial officer be removed from office because of his decision in any case before the Court.
+Judges and Justices of the Pawnee Nation may be removed from office only by a majority vote of the other active Judges and Justices sitting together upon a showing of habitual neglect of the duties of office, oppression in office for personal gain or advantage, or for cause as defined in Article VII, Section 4 (C).
+In no case may a judicial officer be removed from office because of his/her decision in any case before the Court.

 Section 6.
+Judicial Review

-Judicial Review – The Courts are specifically authorized to review, in any case properly before them, the actions of the Business Council, or any other officers, agents, or employees of the government of the Pawnee Nation of Oklahoma to determine whether those actions are prohibited by Federal law, this constitution or the laws of the Pawnee Nation of Oklahoma.
-If the action complained of is outside the scope of authority delegated to entity in question, or if a proper authority is being exercised in a prohibited manner, the Court may enter injunction or other proper equitable relief or declare the action unconstitutional and void as justice may require.
+The Pawnee Nation Courts are specifically authorized to review, in any case properly before them, the actions of the Pawnee Business Council, or any other officers, agents, or employees of the government of the Pawnee Nation to determine whether those actions are prohibited by Federal law, this Constitution or the laws of the Pawnee Nation.
+The Courts may enter an injunction or other equitable relief or declare the action unconstitutional and void as justice may require.

 Section 7.
+Separation of Powers

-Effective date, Interim Provision – This article shall be effective upon approval in accord with Article X. The Business Council shall thereafter have the authority to enact such laws as may be necessary for the full and proper functioning of the Courts of the Pawnee Nation of Oklahoma not inconsistent with this article.
-All current laws regarding courts shall remain in effect and as amended to the extent that they do not conflict with this Constitution.
+The Pawnee Nation Courts shall be a separate branch of government.
+The Pawnee Business Council shall have the authority to enact such laws as may be necessary for the full and proper functioning of the Courts of the Pawnee Nation which are not inconsistent with this Article.
+All existing laws regarding the Courts shall remain in effect and may be amended to the extent that they do not conflict with this Constitution.

 Section 8.
+Court Funding

-Court Funding – The Court shall be funded in a reasonable amount in the annual budget In the event that overall funding shortfalls require budget cuts, the court budget may be reduced but proportionately not more than any other department.
+The Pawnee Nation Courts shall be funded in the annual budget in an amount equal to or exceeding funding from the previous fiscal year.
+If overall funding shortfalls require budget cuts, the Court budget may be reduced but proportionately not more than any other brand of government.

-Court funding shall be equal to or exceed funding amounts for fiscal year 2007.

-In the event that overall funding shortfalls require budget cuts, the court budget may be reduced but proportionately not more than any other department.

 ARTICLE IX – COURTS (CLEAN)